ONSdigital/els-api-poc/README.md

 In terms of query performance (response time), there is no meaningful difference between the path-based or query-based requests, since the underlying data store and filtering would be identical.

-With regards to the choice of underlying file format for the data store, the use of JSON-Stat and column-oriented JSON data produced fairly similar results, with JSON-Stat out-performing the alternative when querying for smaller chunks of data.
-However, the cube-based JSON-Stat format also offers benefits in terms of extensibility (particularly for multi-variate datasets), and in terms of potential for further performance optimisation.
+With regards to the choice of the internal file format for the data store, the use of JSON-Stat and column-oriented JSON data produced fairly similar results, with JSON-Stat out-performing the alternative when querying for smaller chunks of data.
+However, the cube-based JSON-Stat format also offers benefits in terms of smaller file size, extensibility (particularly for multi-variate datasets), and in terms of potential for further performance optimisation.

-Running locally on a 2018 Macbook Pro, response times are in the range of 10-100ms, depending mostly on the volume of data being requested (also, more verbose formats like CSV take longer for the same requests, suggesting that serialising the response may be more expensive than running the filters).
-Running on Netlify, response times are typically in the 200-300ms range, but can be up to 2 seconds when making the first in a series of requests.*
+Running locally on a 2018 Macbook Pro, response times are in the range of 10-100ms, depending mostly on the volume of data being requested (also, more verbose formats like CSV take longer for the same requests, suggesting that writing/sending the response may be more expensive than running the filters).

-*This lag seems to be related to the nature of initialising "edge functions", whereas the live ELS app runs continuously on AWS and so should not have an initialisation cost.
+Running on Netlify, response times are typically in the 200-300ms range, but can be up to 2 seconds when making the first in a series of requests.
+This initial lag seems to be related to the nature of initialising "edge functions".

+Running on the ONS EKS sandbox environment, performance was similar to Netlify, but without any obvious lag for the initial request.
+There was a slight performance improvement for cached requests when running behind Cloudflare.
+However, the connection and response times for these cached requests did not seem optimal given they should simply be serving static files/data.
+For this reason, it would be useful to test further in the staging environment, which should be identical to production.
+Performance metrics for these environments can be [viewed here](https://svelte.dev/playground/a14e87dee218440d9fe95bdef2699fde?version=5.38.1).

 #### Small vs large requests